Google keeps EU regulator waiting on concessions

 "We disagree that we are in violation, until they are more precise on what area of the law we are in violation of.
 Give us the precise data, the precise problem," he was quoted by the Financial Times and Guardian newspapers as saying at an event in southern England.

-The European Commission launched a probe into Google in November 2010 after rivals, including Microsoft (MSFT.O), accused the Internet search firm of manipulating search results and promoting its own services while demoting theirs.
+The European Commission launched a probe into Google in November 2010 after rivals, including Microsoft, accused the Internet search firm of manipulating search results and promoting its own services while demoting theirs.

 The Commission has received 16 complaints to date, with the latest lodged by several online travel and booking agencies such as TripAdvisor, Opodo and eDreams.